slbailey/Retrovue/docs/domain/Program.md

 **Key Points:**

-- Program is a **catalog entity**, not a per-day time-slot
+- Program is a **catalog entity**, not a per-day time-block
 - Programs define **how to resolve content** (rotation, commType, slot_units), not when it airs
 - Programs are **referenced by Patterns** — the Zone defines when, the Pattern defines sequence
-- **Resolution at ScheduleDay time**: Each Program slot resolves to specific assets/episodes when ScheduleDay is generated
+- **Resolution at ScheduleDay time**: Each Program entry resolves to specific assets/episodes when ScheduleDay is generated
 - **No time placement**: Programs do not have `start_time`/`duration` — that's Zone+Pattern
 - **Longform support**: `slot_units` override allows longform content to consume multiple grid blocks
 - **VirtualAsset expansion**: VirtualAssets expand at ScheduleDay time, not at plan definition time